korostelevm/scampage_blog/README.md

 I reported these.
 Hopefully GitHub takes them down quickly, but unfortunately until problems with disposable accounts are mitigated, they will probably be back.

-With that, not long after the discovery of the vicious attack on pizza - the mystery led to a dead end.
+With that, not long after the grim discovery of the vicious attack on pizza - the mystery led to a dead end.

 ## The good news